-14. Sensitive categories of data should only be collected and processed when it is strictly necessary, and data managers should adopt additional safeguards regarding its storage and disclosure.
+15. The collection and processing of special categories of personal data should be generally avoided unless it is strictly necessary, and data managers should adopt additional safeguards regarding their storage and disclosure.
 Al and related digital technologies that are based on sensitive data, such as biometric data, should be used in controlled environments to avoid false positives and indiscriminate in gathering the data.